Feeling right with my smartphone.

 No, this isn’t a quote from an erotic novel for reading on long flights or before bed (time).
 I’m describing our infatuation with smartphones.
 New mobile owners will fight to the death feeling right after shelling out $200-$400 to the carriers, then sometimes wrong.
 It’s super-duper buyer’s remorse after the honeymoon.

 Then the honeymoon ends, like it did for many Android and other smartphone users this week when the iPhone 4S hit the market.
 Almost happened to me in a Sprint store, as I held my Samsung Nexus S next to the store’s demo, secured with metal and crazy glue.
-I started to feel wrong about buying the Nexus.
+I started to feel wrong about buying the Nexus, rather than feeling right with my smartphone.

-James Kendrick wrote an article this week in ZDNet called: “After the iPhone 4S, Android Just Feels Wrong,” If you read Kendrick regularly or hear his podcasts on “MobileTechRoundup,” he’s the right-brained guy who tries being left-brained.
+James Kendrick wrote an article this week in ZDNet called: “After the iPhone 4S, Android Just Feels Wrong,” If you read Kendrick regularly or hear his podcasts on “MobileTechRoundup podcast.”
+He’s the right-brained guy who tries being left-brained.

 In the article Kendrick writes about the Nexus S 4G (“…a phone I absolutely love…”).
 Then, comparing the iPhone 4S to his beloved Nexus S Android phone, he says “…The user experience [the Nexus] was jangling my nerves.”
 His sudden change of lovers came after only three days with the iPhone chained to him: “It didn’t take me long to realize that after using the smooth, polished iPhone 4S that Android just feels wrong.”

-Most likely, the RIM BlackBerry execs, after losing market share to Apple and others, must have said something similar: “Well, guys, I love my BlackBerry, but I tried the iPhone and my BlackBerry just feels wrong.”
+Most likely, the RIM BlackBerry execs, after losing market share to Apple and others, must have said something similar: “Well, guys, I love my BlackBerry, but I tried the iPhone and my BlackBerry just feels wrong…I’m not feeling right with my smartphone.”

 Remember those TV commercials and billboards for Verizon Wireless?
 “Can You Hear Me Now?”
 Those were the days when people judged cell phones on the basics.
 Phone users acclaimed their mobiles based on hard reality.
 If you could hear someone who called you, that made your day.
 If your text message arrived before the next ice age, you were a happy camper.
 Got 4 bars on your flip phone in the mountains?
 That required giving thanks to the cell god before bed (time).
 And you had a nice dream about being right by choosing Verizon.